Parkman328/aws_immersion/content/redshift-s3.md

 ---
-title: Step 2 - Amazon Redshift Target Configuration
+title: Step 2 - Amazon Redshift IAM and S3 Configuration
 section: Database-to-Database Replication
 tutorialtype: replicate
 permalink: /replicate/tutorial/Amazon-Redshift-target.php
 ---

-Next we need to configure our Redshift target endpoint.
-The process is much the same as you saw with the MySQL source but for Redshift we need to have S3 Bucket, and once again you will note that the configuration process is context-sensitive as we move along.

-As before, the first step in the configuration process is to tell Replicate that we want to create a new endpoint.
-If you are back on the main window, you will need to click on `Manage Endpoint Connections` button.
+Next we need to configure our IAM Policy and Download Access and Secret Keys for Qlik Replicate to stage the data to Amazon S3 prior to writing it Redshift

+AWS IAM Policies, Users, and Roles are way AWS Secures resources and gives the right amount of access.

+For this process we will give our current user access to all S3 buckets but your Cloud admin can secure it so user/role only has access to a single bucket we need.

+First grab the bucket name

+Go to AWS S3 and you should see a bucket name that and in "-qlikreplicate"

+Click on the bucket and "Properties"

+Please get the name of the bucket and what region the bucket belongs in and

+Go back to Replicate and Fill in

+* Bucket Name: `YOURBUCKETNAME`
+* Region: `YOUR-REGION`

+* Password: `Aws_immersion123`
+* Database: `qlikdb`

 ![Manage Endpoints Image](/images/manage-endpoints.png)